Swimming & Water Safety

 Children in Nursery, Reception and Year 4 swim for two terms.
 Years 1, 2, 3 and 5 swim all year round.
 Year 6 swim in the summer term after SATS at Stewards Swimming Pool.
 Our ratio of teacher to children is always way below the recommended 1:12.
 Our children usually work in ratios of 1:8 for their lessons.

 We are a registered member of the A.S.A.
-School Swimming Charter and our current Year 3 children will have their swimming attainment logged in their ‘Swimming Passport’.
-These Passports will stay in the children’s school files, but pupils will also be awarded a certificate and swim badge based on the level of attainment they achieve after completing their block of their swimming lessons.
+School Swimming Charter and children will have their swimming attainment logged in their ‘Swimming Passport’.
+These Passports will stay in the children’s school files, but pupils will also be awarded a certificate and swim badge based on the level of attainment they achieve after completing their block of swimming lessons.